ajonnavittula/CarND-Path-Planning-Project/submission/Model_Documentation.md

 ## Valid Trajectories

-As shown below the car is able to travel over 4.32 miles following all the constraints ( acceleration/jerk/speed limits, collision avoidance, and driving inside the lanes).
+As shown in the thumbnail below the car is able to travel over 4.32 miles following all the constraints ( acceleration/jerk/speed limits, collision avoidance, and driving inside the lanes).
+The thumbnail can be clicked to view a video of the car in motion.

 [![Path Planner](http://img.youtube.com/vi/JzS-r17KnnQ/0.jpg)](https://youtu.be/JzS-r17KnnQ)